Quantifying the Effects of Parameters in Widespread SEP Events with EPREM: Simulation Results

 Figure~\ref{fig:observer-flux-baseline} shows simulated flux of protons with energies of 0.5, 1, 5, 10, 50, and 100 MeV at each observer during the baseline simulation run.
 The vertical dotted line in panels labeled 00, 01, 07, 08, 09, and 15 indicate the time at which the ideal shock passed that observer.
 The first point to note, from a big-picture perspective, is that substantial flux at all energies reaches most observers outside the ideal-shock cone (cf. Figure~\ref{fig:observer-positions}).
 Only the pair of observers separated by $180^\circ$ from the ideal-shock origin (panels 04 and 12) fail to record any increased flux associated with shock passage.
 However, both of those observers still record increased flux starting at day 4 or 5.
-This increased flux appears to be the result of backstreaming protons that have been accelerated by the shock on connected streams at radial distances near 2.0~au.
+This increased flux appears to be the result of proton diffusion perpendicular to the magnetic field, as will be discussed in subsequent sections.
 An extended baseline simulation run (not included here), which ran to 12 days, suggests that fluxes decrease after these late post-shock increases.

 Figure~\ref{fig:stream-flux-baseline} shows simulated flux of protons with 1, 10, and 100 MeV on a subset of streams at 2, 3, 4, and 5 days into the baseline simulation run.
-The panels of 10-MeV and 100-MeV proton flux at day 5 support the explanation that backstreaming protons contribute the flux increases at $180^\circ$ from the shock origin.
+The panels of 10-MeV and 100-MeV proton flux at day 5 demonstrate the effect of perpendicular diffusion in radially spreading accelerated protons across magnetic field lines, leading to the flux increases at $180^\circ$ from the shock origin near the end of the simulation run.

-The observers $5^\circ$ inside the western edge of the shock cone, record the most abrupt flux increases.
+The observers $5^\circ$ inside the western edge of the shock cone record the most abrupt flux increases.
 After the shock passes, simulated proton fluxes broadly decay until the end of the simulation.
 The observer at 0.5~au records an overall decay of protons with 1-10 MeV, while protons with 50 and 100 MeV experience more of a plateau until day 4, at which point they quickly decay below observable values.
 The observer at 1.0~au records a flux depletion at all energies around day 4, after which all fluxes decay toward background (or at least unobservable) values.
 Fluxes of protons with 1-10 MeV steadily decay before and after the depletion; fluxes of protons with 50 and 100 MeV rises toward the depletion, then quickly decay afterward.